 Areas of counselling I deal with

-I operate a sliding scale for fees, which enables me to work with people of different financial means.
-This is slightly different in London and Gloucestershire, but typically ranges from around £55 to £90 per session.
+I operate a sliding scale for fees of £90-£60, which enables me to work with people of different financial means.
 We will have a discussion about the amount you are able to pay when we first meet.
-The initial session costs £50.
+The initial session costs £60.